City of Anaheim

 - Supplemental Information

-The selection process will consist of, but is not limited to, an oral interview.
+The selection process will consist of a minimum of skills examination and oral interview.

 The eligibility list established from this recruitment may also be used to fill the current and/or additional vacancies throughout the City.

 Candidates must be specific and complete in describing their qualifications for this position.
-Failure to state all pertinent information may lead to elimination from consideration.
-Stating "See Resume" is not an acceptable substitute for a completed application.
+Failure to state all pertinent information may lead to elimination from competition.
+Stating "see resume" is not an acceptable substitute for a completed application.

 The successful candidate will be required to undergo a reference / background check (to include a conviction record) and pass a post-offer pre-employment medical examination (which will include a drug/alcohol screening).
 The City of Anaheim utilizes E-Verify and new employees must provide documentation to establish both identity and work authorization.